 The Niagara Eating Disorder Outpatient Program provides outpatient services for clients with Eating Disorders.
-Referrals are accepted from all sources.
+Referrals are accepted from a primary care provider.

 We advise that clients see their family physician or a healthcare provider in order to ensure medical stability while waiting for assessment.
-Referrals should include demographic data, a brief history of symptoms, past and current height and weight, postural vitals signs, laboratory work and an ECG.
+We ask that referrals include demographic data, a brief history of symptoms, past and current height and weight, postural vitals signs, laboratory work and an ECG.

 We try to see clients as quickly as possible.
 The current average length of time from receipt of referral to assessment is 6-8 weeks.
 We do a medical and psychosocial assessment.
 We administer a variety of inventories to help with diagnosis and evaluation of treatment.
 Our program dietitian offers clients a nutritional assessment.
 A treatment or management plan is reviewed.
 We offer a variety of group programming and individual therapy, as well as outpatient management.
 We work in cooperation with the client’s other care providers.
 Our group programs are evidenced based (psycho-education, cognitive-behavioural therapy, and interpersonal psychotherapy).